Frosferes2/SkyRig/README.md

    - Script 2 can be re-ran to regenerate the bone list, but only if the safeguard boolean _preventOverwrite is set to False
    - If you want to regenerate the name pair list or make subsequent adjustments to the bone names, make sure the skeleton is set to the default names first
-   - From this point you are free to manipulate the bone tails and roll/rotations to begin constructing a rigify meta-rig
+   - From this point you are free to add new control bones or manipulate the bone tails and roll/rotations to begin constructing a rigify meta-rig

    3_AttachEmpties